 I just got off the phone with my dad.
-I often times use the 10-minute commute to the office to call home and check in with my mom and dad.
+I often use the commute to the office to call home and check-in with my mom and dad.
 We usually chat about the news or things that we have planned for the day, which is exactly how the conversation went today.

 Dad: “What do you have planned for today?”